-- ▶ Information
+- Information

-- ▶ Configuration
+- Configuration

 - Statistics and

-- ▶ Error messages
+- Error message

-The definitions of the variables defined in the driver kit are available in the import file drvvar.dbf (on the CD in the directory: CD Drive:/Predefined/Variables) and can be imported from there.
+The definitions of the variables defined in the driver kit are available in the import file drvvar.dbf (on the CD in the directory: CD\Drive:/Predefined/Variables) and can be imported from there.

-Hint: Variable names must be unique in zenon.
+Note: Variable names must be unique in zenon.
 If driver variables are to be imported from drvvar.dbf again, the variables that were imported beforehand must be renamed.